Release and Waiver Agreement: Everything You Need to Know

 - The releasee was grossly negligent

 - The releasor was not aware of the release agreement

 - The releasor is a minor or otherwise lacks the mental capacity to enter into the agreement

 In any of these circumstances the court may decide against the party benefiting from the release, so it's important to fully understand the rights being waived.

 If you need help drafting a release and waiver agreement, post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.